csci338/fall2023/pages/_assignments/lab06.md

     .img-sm {
         width: 50%;
         border: solid 1px black;
+        margin: 5px auto;
+        display: block;
     }
 </style>

 To become familiar with client-side software engineering considerations, we need a concrete example to work with.
-Given this, we have decided to delve into client-side web programming -- mostly because web clients are accessible and ubiquitous (and client-side web programming is a valuable and lucrative skillset).
+Given this, we have decided to delve into client-side web programming -- mostly because web clients are accessible and ubiquitous (and client-side web programming is a valuable skillset).

 Therefore, in this lab, you will learn a bit about HTML, CSS, and JavaScript.
 Please refer to the web resources below to familiarize yourself with these languages.
 We will also be doing a very brief "crash course" of these languages during class.